drand/drand-client/README.md

 npm install drand-client
 ```

-Typescript types are included and don't need installed separately.
+Typescript types are included and don't need to be installed separately.

 ## Usage